Swasth-Apps/swasth.co/src/pages/blog/how-to-cope-with-mental-health-issues-at-workplace.md

 ### 3. Tune in to distractions

-According to DBTpsychologists, mindfulness is a crucial tool implemented to reduce stress.
+According to DBT psychologists, mindfulness is a crucial tool implemented to reduce stress.
 Distractions can be hard to cope with, but ultimately trying to block it out, such as not paying attention to a fun conversation happening at your next desk or your colleague calling your name from the other side, can lead to more significant stress.
 Therefore, it's advised to pay attention to your surroundings and observe its effect on your body, as you tune in to your distractions.

 ### 4. Avoid Workplace Gossip

 <!--StartFragment-->

 Some people use "gossip" as a source of entertainment and seek temporary relief from extensive work pressure.
 In the long run, it can lead to reduced morale and strained relationships among coworkers.
 Discussing problems with a colleague can be helpful, but it's healthy only when it's done with the specific person, devoid of third parties.

 <!--EndFragment-->